Get In Shape And Get Your Portfolio Growing With Nautilus

 The free cash flow to the firm model I use is a valuation model you can learn about here.

 The conservative model on the left assumes operating margins of 11% and a revenue growth rate of 10%.
 The optimistic model on the right assumes a growth rate of 12% and operating margins slowly improve to 15% in the terminal stage.

-For both models I assumed depreciation and capital expenditures grow at the rate of 2% a year using estimated FY 2016 numbers as the base.
-Their change in working capital is typically very small so I kept that value constant at around the 5 year average of $3 million.
+For both models, I assumed depreciation and capital expenditures grow at the rate of 2% a year using estimated FY 2016 numbers as the base.
+Their change in working capital is typically very small, so I kept that value constant at around the 5-year average of $3 million.

 I used a weighted average cost of capital, or WACC, of 9.7% to discount the cash flows.
 This is based on 91.2% weighting for equity at a cost of 10.4% and a weighting of 8.8% for debt outstanding at a cost of 2.1%.